brendankellyODG/opendatagroup.github.io/Getting Started/Data Pipeline Integration/index.md

 ```

 ## <a name="use-cases"></a>Use Cases and Scoring Modes
 The scoring and data needs of a model will change often along the Model Lifecycle and as business needs change.
-FastScore Streams will allow our model the flexibility to meet these evolving needs.
+ModelOp Center Streams will allow our model the flexibility to meet these evolving needs.

 We are going to walk through several use cases using different streams for the same model to show how we can leverage streams.